Adrianchin/AWS_SSA-03/README.md

 4) The unique key is used to encrypt the object
 5) The unique key encrypted with the KMS root key and the plain text key is thrown away
 6) The object and the encrypted key are now stored side-by-side

+#### Bucket Default Encryption:
+- When putting objects:
+  - Header: x-amz-server-side-encryption
+    - Specifying AES256 - SSE-S3 used
+    - Specifying aws:kms - SSE-KMS used
+  - If no header specified, no encryption is used
+  - You can set a default setting on bucket default.
+    - Default encryption is AES256
+    - You can also use a bucket policy to specify the encryption type.